bulwark-crypto/Bulwark-KB/_posts/2018-05-01-MNInstallGuide.markdown

   - Once all addresses are created send 5000 BWK each to them.
 Ensure that you send exactly 5000 BWK and do it in a single transaction.
 You can double check where the coins are coming from by checking it via coin control usually, that's not an issue.

-* As soon as all 5k transactions are done, we will wait for 15 confirmations.
+As soon as all 5k transactions are done, we will wait for 15 confirmations.
 You can check this in your wallet or use the explorer.
-It should take around 30 minutes if all transaction have 15 confirmations
+It should take around 30 minutes if all transaction have 15 confirmations.

 ## Installation & Setting up your Server